jeffbr13/benjeffrey.com/posts/nginx-ssl.md

 free SSL certificate for the first year][Gandi SSL], there wasn't any harm in trying one out.

-My [setup][building] is a static website hosted on Nginx, so it wasn't too hard to find documentation for setting up SSL (see the [Resources] section at the end for deets).
+My [setup][building] is a static website hosted on an Nginx webserver, so it wasn't too hard to find documentation for setting up SSL (see the [Resources] section at the end for deets).
 To reproduce my steps, simply follow the instructions outlined below.

 Getting your SSL Certificate